maitikeisi/xf2suomennos/README.md

 ## Installation
 You have the option to create a new language or overwrite an existing one.
 If you overwrite an existing language, any customizations you have made will be overwritten by the language you’re importing.

-1.Download file Xenforo_2_language-Suomi.xml.
+1. Download file Xenforo_2_language-Suomi.xml.

-2.To import a language in ACP, choose the Appearance -> Language -> Import and choose the file you downloaded and press import.
+2. To import a language in ACP, choose the Appearance -> Language -> Import and choose the file you downloaded and press import.

 ## Found something wrong?
 Help us by correcting it and make a [pull request](https://github.com/maitikeisi/xf2suomennos/pulls).
 As an alternative you can  [report an issue](https://github.com/maitikeisi/xf2suomennos/issues)